 Insulated Rammed Earth

-We can construct thermally broken, insulated external rammed earth walls (not bridged).
+We can construct thermally broken, insulated external rammed earth walls.
 We can provide insulation in rammed earth walls of R 2.5 – 3.5.
 Insulation in rammed earth is required in external walls.
 Unless a performance solution is being utilised, or the walls are in non-habitable spaces or are landscaping walls.

 For more technical information on insulation and rammed earth walls, download the technical data PDF above.